Birthday (Namie Amuro song): Music video

 The music video was directed by Japanese music video director Haruka Furuya.
 Amuro's record labels: Dimension Point and Avex Trax, hired several dancers and extra actors to perform in the music video.
 The dancers and actors were told by Dimension Point's and Avex Trax's management that the entire video would be shot in one entire take, prompting several pre-rehearsals before the music video commences.
 During the rehearsals, the dancers had made mistakes and some claimed that the choreography was too "difficult" to shoot in one entire take; his made Furuya postpone the entire direction of the final music video.
 Amuro found the dressing room scene to be difficult, as she had to rehearse dress-changes within a specific time frame so Furuya could be directed correctly.
 The music video was completed during one take by Furuya, and no additional computer generated imagery or further video editing was included in the final cut.

 The video starts with a pink telephone ringing, where Amuro answers it.
 The scene pans out, and has Amuro exit her home (which is near a flower bouquet stand) with her friends surprising her on her birthday.
-After taking selfies, Amuro and two female bake-up dancers dance to the remaining part of the chorus.
+After taking selfies, Amuro and two female back-up dancers dance to the remaining part of the chorus.
 Amuro runs to a dressing room and picks out a pink mini-dress.
 Four back-up dancers than look at several other outfits on clothes rackings, and dance to the song.
 Amuro walks out of the dressing room in the pink mini-dress, and receives an invitation to her birthday.
 Two small children (one boy and one girl) walk Amuro into a small room, whilst two back-up dancers hold curtains.
 The curtains are pulled, and Amuro is seen behind them with balloons.
 The dancers and extra actors celebrate Amuro's birthday with balloons and confetti as she sings the song.
 Amuro and the back-up dancers perform during the last chorus, with the camera zooming out; the final scene has everyone putting their hands up, as the locations Amuro visited are circulated around a circle stage.

 A second music video was shot on a cellphone, which included unreleased scenes from the music video.
 The cellphone is seen throughout parts of the first music video, and is past along to different back-up dancers and extra actors in the first video.
 Both versions were included on the DVD and Blu-Ray versions of Genic; the first video appeared as the second video track, whilst the second video was a hidden music video track.
 The music video received positive reviews from critics.
 Japanese music editor Random J called Amuro in the video "too damn cute", and praised the production.
 The music video for "Birthday" was nominated for the MTV Japan Music Video Award for Best Female Video, whilst Amuro was independently nominated for Best Creativity Award on October 15, 2015; this was Amuro's first nominations in six years.
 During the ceremony, Amuro won both awards respectively.